United Way of Metropolitan Dallas Inc

 Overview

-Founded in 1924, United Way of Metropolitan Dallas celebrated its centennial in 2024 as one of North Texas's most established philanthropic organizations.
-Under the leadership of Jennifer Sampson, who has served as McDermott-Templeton President & CEO since 2011, the organization distributed $35.9 million in grants to 310 organizations in 2023.
+Founded in 1924, United Way of Metropolitan Dallas celebrated its centennial in 2024 as one of North Texas's most established philanthropic organisations.
+Under long-term leadership that has guided the organisation since 2011, United Way distributed $35.9 million in grants to 310 organisations in 2023.
 United Way of Metropolitan Dallas operates with a strategic focus on creating systemic change through their Aspire United 2030 goals, targeting measurable improvements in education, income, and health outcomes for nearly 1.6 million North Texas residents.
-The organization has evolved from traditional charitable giving to a community impact model, using data-driven investment decisions and partnering with nonprofits, social entrepreneurs, and grassroots organizations best positioned to meet community needs.
-In recent years, United Way has emphasized racial equity and closing achievement gaps across their three core focus areas.
+The organisation has evolved from traditional charitable giving to a community impact model, using data-driven investment decisions and partnering with nonprofits, social entrepreneurs, and grassroots organisations best positioned to meet community needs.
+In recent years, United Way has emphasised racial equity and closing achievement gaps across their three core focus areas.

 Funding Priorities